jalondono/pokemos_api_sophi/README.md

 ### Example:
 - Payload Registration:
-Notice the user could be optional, but the pokemon type is a must, so you have to get the pokemon_type_id from pokemon type endpoint
 <img width="655" alt="image" src="https://user-images.githubusercontent.com/51680387/213747682-2c42f510-8acc-45eb-ab05-47a76b1e971b.png">

 - Payload Get Token:
-Notice the user could be optional, but the pokemon type is a must, so you have to get the pokemon_type_id from pokemon type endpoint
 <img width="1086" alt="image" src="https://user-images.githubusercontent.com/51680387/213747878-f05c88de-2fd9-4f61-bacd-9ddef0e06168.png">

 - Payload Example Pokemon Creation: